 My name is Katelynn Ninja.
 I’m a civil engineering student at the University of Ohio.
 I’m writing to you to express my interest in participating in the Columbus Urban Projects Group internship program beginning in July 2021.
 In addition to majoring in Civil Engineering, I will graduate with a minor in Urban Planning.
 I am also the president of the University Association of Future Engineering Professionals.

 I learned of this internship opening from our Civil Engineering department chair, Linda Davis.
 She and I agree that your company’s focus on urban centers will be a great fit for my career goals.
 I’m also interested in the upcoming city transit redesign project.
 I hope to gain hands-on experience in urban, civil engineering projects, and learn more about the business side of this work as well.
 In return, I believe I can make a contribution via my experience working on summer road construction projects, and experience with Civil Engineering software.

 If I am accepted into this internship, I am prepared to participate full-time in all activities, projects, and assignments.
 I have opted not to take any summer classes or take on research work so that I can fully take part in the entire program.

 I’m available for in-person or online interviews on Tuesdays and Thursdays.
 I’ll also be in attendance at the University of Ohio internship and summer program expo.
 I’ve attached my resume and two letters of recommendation.

 Final Tip: Show What You Can Offer

 Yes, the internship is mostly about you.
-Still, you are more likely to find a position if you have something to contribute.
-Mention any field experience you have.
+Still, you are more likely to find a position if you have something to contribute even if you have little-to-no field experience at present.
 Even listing general office experience can be helpful!